marouenbg/ACHR.cu/paper/paper.md

 # Results

-Metabolic models are networks of m metabolites involved in n reactions.
-Briefly, they are formulated as linear programs [@o2015using] using the stoichiometric matrix S(m,n).
+Metabolic models are networks of $m$ metabolites involved in $n$ reactions.
+Briefly, they are formulated as linear programs [@o2015using] using the stoichiometric matrix $S_{(m,n)}$.
 A central hypothesis in metabolic modeling is the steady-state assumption, meaning that generating fluxes are equal to degrading fluxes and the rate of change of metabolite concentrations is null.
-Mathematically, the steady-state assumption translates to constraining the solution space to the null space of the stoichiometric matrix S(m,n).
+Mathematically, the steady-state assumption translates to constraining the solution space to the null space of the stoichiometric matrix $S_{(m,n)}$.

 The solution to the linear program allows finding flux values in the network that achieve the objective function of interest.
 Particularly, ACHR allows obtaining a distribution of possible fluxes for each reaction.